Moses Wilkinson

 Moses "Daddy Moses" Wilkinson or "Old Moses" (c.
 1746/47 – ?) was an American Wesleyan Methodist preacher and Black Loyalist.
 His ministry combined Old Testament divination with African religious traditions such as conjuring and sorcery.
-He gained freedom from slavery in Virginia during the American Revolutionary War, was a Wesleyan Methodist preacher in New York and Nova Scotia.
+He gained freedom from slavery in Virginia during the American Revolutionary War and was a Wesleyan Methodist preacher in New York and Nova Scotia.
 In 1791, he migrated to Sierra Leone, preaching alongside ministers Boston King and Henry Beverhout.
 There, he established the first Methodist church in Settler Town and survived a rebellion in 1800.

 Early life

 Circa 1746, Moses Wilkinson was born enslaved on a plantation in Nansemond County, Virginia.
 He was enslaved by Miles Wilkinson.

-Wilkinson was blind and mobility impaired, possibly due to surviving smallpox.
-He was unable to walk without assistance.
+Wilkinson was blind and unable to walk without assistance, possibly due to surviving smallpox.

 Self-liberation

 The 1775 Dunmore's Proclamation promised slaves of American rebels their freedom if they would join the British forces fighting in the American Revolutionary War.
 The following year, Wilkinson led a band of slaves to freedom, also freeing himself.
 He reached New York City, which the British forces occupied for years during the war.